warcod3r/blog/content/author.md

 ---

 ## Hey there:
-Welcome, I am **Luis Vaca Vaca** (squaredcow) owner and author of this blog.
+Welcome, I am **Luis Vaca** (squaredcow) owner and author of this blog.

 Once I read on LinkedIn: _"If you cannot explain in five words what do you do for a living, you are probably lying"_.
 That said, I am a **programmer**.

 Now, if I may give the **verbose** self-description: I am a programmer, graduated as Software Engineer, +8 years ago, focused on Web Services and Distributed Systems.